fernandesjasmine/Tile_management_app/README.md

 npm install -g windows-build-tools
 ```
 ### Backend Setup
--Navigate to the backend folder.
+- Navigate to the backend folder.

--Install backend dependencies using npm install.
+- Install backend dependencies using npm install.

--Create a .env file in the backend folder with:
+- Create a .env file in the backend folder with:

   -Database credentials (host, user, password, db name).